-On a visit to Munich, you will experience Germany as you thought it would be: After all, the Federal State of Bavaria and its capital Munich are known for oversized portions of beer, the fairy tale castle of Neuschwanstein and of course the world-famous original Oktoberfest!
+On a visit to Munich, you will see the image of Germany that is probably the best known: After all, the Federal State of Bavaria and its capital Munich are known for oversized portions of beer, the fairy tale castle of Neuschwanstein and of course the world-famous original Oktoberfest!
 But there is so much more to Germany’s third largest city.
-Find out all you need to know in this brief guide to Munich…
+Find out all you need to know in this brief Munich guide…

 Munich Travel Guide Overview:

 - Things to do in Munich

 - What to eat and drink in Munich

 Disclosure: This blog post includes affiliate links to GetYourGuide.com and Booking.com.
 If you click on any of these links and make a booking through this link, I will receive a small affiliate fee.
 This is of course at no extra cost for you.

 Marienplatz – Munich’s main square is the perfect starting point.
 Marvel at the impressive medieval town hall that survived the severe air raid bombings during World War 2.
 Then visit the Tourist Information located on the ground floor of the town hall.
 Most walking tours start from here, which brings me to the next point of interest…

 The Eisbach Wave on the river Isar– you will pass by this surfer’s paradise on your guided tour.
 In 2009, a documentary film called Keep Surfing was made about the famous Munich wave.

 Bavaria Statue – Munich’s very own Statue of Liberty is best enjoyed without the crowds of Oktoberfest.
 The “Wiesn”, where the original Oktoberfest is happening every year in September, is just opposite this pretty statue.